GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    parallels poor choices for map boundaries.
 Here, we instead specify the lower left corner and upper right corner geographic coordinates, followed by the suffix **r**.
 This form guarantees a rectangular map even though lines of equal longitude and latitude are not straight lines.

 #. **-R**\ *gridfile*.
 This will copy the domain settings found for the
    grid in specified file.
 Note that depending on the nature of the calling program, this mechanism will also set grid spacing and possibly the grid registration (see
-   Section [sec:grid\ :sub:`r`\ egistration]).
+   Section [sec:grid_registration]).

 .. include:: fig_includes/fig_GMT_-R.rst_